-The three clinical Directors (accountable to the Chief Executive and Responsible Individual) have overall responsibility for ensuring the appropriate management, supervision and support to the multidisciplinary team caring for the children and young people.
+The three clinical Directors (accountable to the Chief Executive) have overall responsibility for ensuring the appropriate management, supervision and support to the multidisciplinary team caring for the children and young people.

-The Registered Manager (Head of Nursing, Care and Quality) is supported by the house managers and senior nurses.
-The house managers have responsibility for the care teams working day and night within the houses.
-The house managers provide supervision to the deputy managers and monitor all documentation and statutory requirements on house (Manager's Key Performance Indicators).
+The Registered Manager (Head of Nursing, Care and Quality) is supported by the Matron, House Managers, and senior nurses.
+The House Managers have responsibility for the care teams working day and night within the houses.
+The House Managers provide, or ensure the provision of, supervision to their teams and monitor all documentation and statutory requirements on house (Manager's Key Performance Indicators).

 House staff receive regular supervision sessions, at least 3 monthly, which may be a combination of oneto-one supervision with their manager, peer clinical supervision or facilitated group safeguarding supervision.
 In addition, all staff have an annual performance development review with their line manager.
-This process involves reviewing performance and objectives from the previous year, agreeing training priorities and target setting for the coming year, including any support required.
+This process involves reviewing performance and objectives from the previous year, agreeing training priorities, and target setting for the coming year, including any support required.